ipfs/specs/protocol/network/4-architecture.md

 - Peer Routing - Mechanism to find a Peer in a network.
 This Routing can be done recursively, iteratively or even in a broadcast/multicast mode.
 - Swarm - Handles everything that touches the 'opening a stream' part of libp2p, from protocol muxing, stream muxing, NAT Traversal, Connection Relaying, while being multitransport
-- Distributed Record Store - A system to store provider records and relay records
+- Distributed Record Store - A system to store and distribute records.
+Records are small entries used by other systems for signaling, establishing links, announcing peers or content, and so on.
+It has a similar role to DNS in the broader internet.

 Each of these subsystem exposes a well known interface (see chapter 6 for Interfaces) and may use eachother in order to fulfil their goal.
 A global overview of the system is: